therealmikenew/SENG-LIVE-080921/phase-1/07-async-js-and-fetch/README.md

 - Explain the importance of HTTP verbs
 - Explain asynchronous functions in JavaScript
 - Use fetch() to retrieve data from external API

+To start the server run `json-server --watch db.json` This will produce the following endpoint: `http://localhost:3000/pokemons`